 I like using broad lighting for babies and little children, because it accentuates their chubby cheeks.

-Another example of how to create portrait lighting patterns with natural light.
-Below you can see a pull back shot of the location.
-The model is lit mainly from light flooding in at the spectator stand opening on camera left.
-As a result, her cheek closest to camera is in shadow, so this is an example of short lighting.
+See the location shot below for this example of how to create portrait lighting patterns with natural light.
+I lit the model from light flooding in at the spectator stand opening on camera left.
+Her cheek closest to camera is in shadow, so this is an example of short lighting with the loop lighting pattern.

 Short lighting and broad lighting in the same photo

-When photographing more than one person, you need to think through the best lighting pattern to use and how you need to pose your subjects so that all look good.
+When photographing more than one person, you need to think through the best lighting pattern to use and how to pose your subjects so that all look good.

 With the light coming from one side if they’re facing: